-After Apple and Samsung, it’s Google – ending all speculations with the company which finally, announced Android Pay.
-It will roll out starting from today.
-Now with newly launched Android Pay, you will be able toÂ pay through very secure way with your android smartphone across all over the US in million locations.
+After Apple and Samsung, it’s Google – ending all speculations with the company which finally announced Android Pay.
+It will roll out starting today.
+Now with the newly launched Android Pay, you will be able to pay in a very secure way with your android smartphone across all over the US in a million locations.
 With this service, you will also be able to store gift cards, loyalty cards, and all the special offers right on your smartphone.

-Currently, over one million retailers, restaurants and some of the most popular brand like Pepsi, CocaCola, Subway, and others are already accepting Android Pay.
-In coming days more business entity will join Android Pay and more features will be added – in selected merchants, you will be able to transmit your loyalty cards and special offers with just a single tap.
+Currently, over one million retailers, restaurants, and some of the most popular brands like Pepsi, Coca-Cola, Subway, and others are already accepting Android Pay.
+In the coming days, more business entities will join Android Pay, and more features will be added – in selected merchants, you will be able to transmit your loyalty cards and special offers with just a single tap.

 Security has always been a major concern for Android users- to secure your transaction, Google will use standard tokenization system which will give you an extra layer of security.
 When you are making a purchase, instead of sending your actual credit and debit card information Google will send a virtual account number every time.
 Another important feature is that you can lock your device through the Android Device Manager if it is lost or stolen.